Kim-Bnx/Notiffi/readme.md

 ## Try it

 Once you've cloned the repo, run `npm i`

-- `npm run dev` to build instantly
+- `npm run dev` → builds the project instantly.
-- `npm run serve` to try on a local serve
+- `npm run serve` → starts a local server to test the plugin.

 Don't forget to initialize the plugin in your HTML page